 Alec Doherty, illustrator

 Alec specialises in bold character-based illustration, creating clever compositions that combine strong primary colours for clients including Byron Burgers, Whistles and the Guardian.
 His hand-rendered illustrations are often manifest as objects and installations, from murals and large scale sculptures, to carefully-constructed woodcut figures.
 He’s even created label designs and pump clips as part of his ongoing partnership with small-batch beer growing company, Partizan Brewers.

 "Me and my dog Barbara went down to the south coast over the weekend.
 We did a bit of walking and sightseeing.
 I used the sketchbook to draw some other dogs and their owners we saw on our trip going about their business.
 I rendered these folks using my favourite horadam gouache with a chunky brush and a 4B pencil."

-If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our sketchbooks and personalise your own here.
+If you're feeling suitably inspired to start cutting, pasting, sketching and painting then peruse our plain paper notebooks and personalise your own here.